sh4dow18/sde/README.md

 | network-manager-applet       | **Network Manager** Systray                 |
 | cbatticon                    | Battery Icon for Systray                    |

+PD: Do not exist a pre installed program that allows you to have audio.
+This is because, some programs did not work when they was installed and test.
+You can investigate for this type of programs if you want to have it.
+Soon than as posible, this installer will have a program that provides you audio and will works perfectly.

 ### What the software do?

 The package **xorg-server** allow the system to use grafic user interfaces (GUI).